Why AIP Diet Doesn’t Work With You?

 3- Exercise is a great way to reduce stress and improve your mood.

-Whole 30 diet is a 30-day program that eliminates grains, legumes, dairy and sugar.
-The best part of whole 30 is that people with autoimmune diseases can use it as a safe place to reintroduce certain foods back into their diet while they get used to following the strict rules of a restricted diet.
+The whole 30 diet is a 30-day program that eliminates grains, legumes, dairy, and sugar.
+The best part of Whole 30 is that people with autoimmune diseases can use it as a safe place to reintroduce certain foods back into their diet while they get used to following the strict rules of a restricted diet.

 Check out Whole 30 List of Approved Foods.